aleksyprok/rtgsfit_media/README.md

 # rtgsfit_media
-Media storage repo for images, GIFs, videos, diagrams, and other assets used in the RTGSFit project.
+Media storage repo for images, GIFs, videos, diagrams, and other assets used in the [RT-GSFit project](https://github.com/tokamak-energy/rtgsfit).